THE RISING SCHOLAR EXPERIENCE: UNDERGRADUATE STUDENTS

 From Recruitment to Enrollment

-UC Davis has become an HSI at the same time that student admission has become more competitive.
+Since 2008, UC Davis has proactively sought to become an HSI at the same time that student admission has become more competitive.
 To gain HSI status, UC Davis did not change its admission standards but continues to selectively choose among the best student applicants.
 2 Indeed, due to the continued increase to the numbers of students applying to the UC campuses and insufficient funding to sustain enrollment growth admission practices, UC campuses have become significantly more competitive in recent years.

 Since 2008, the number of Chicanx/Latinx first year and transfer students who apply to UC Davis has nearly tripled (7,377 in 2008; 19,326 in 2017) and enrollment numbers have more than doubled (988 in 2008; 2,038 in 2017).
 Growth in all applications went from 46,625 in 2008 to 70,715 in 2017, and the proportion of those applicants who enrolled went from 14.3% in 2008 to 10.4% in 2017.